top of page

 Quantum Gallery, Berlin – Concept, Design & Technical Production

-The concept explores human evolution—from Stardust to Superhuman—and combines new media art, AI, sound, and architecture into a journey through neural systems, cosmic structures, and emotional states.
+HumanLab: Evolution is an ongoing immersive exhibition that makes art, science, and consciousness experiential.
+The concept explores human evolution – from stardust to superhuman – and combines new media art, AI, sound, and architecture into a journey through neural systems, cosmic structures, and emotional states.

 LULULEMON X HUMANLAB X ALEKS KOP YOGA